Getting from Mumbai to Kerala

 - Kerala has three main airports; in Cochin, Trivandrum and Calicut.
-All three airports are well connected with Mumbai and there are many direct flights between each of the airports through the day
+All three airports are well connected with Mumbai and there are many direct flights between each of the airports throughout the day.

-- Fly from Mumbai to Cochin if you are travelling to Fort Cochin, Munnar, Thekkady, Marari, Alleppey or Kumarakoam
+- Fly from Mumbai to Cochin if you are travelling to Fort Cochin, Munnar, Thekkady, Marari, Alleppey or Kumarakom.

 - If you are visiting Kovalam or Varkala it is closer to fly into Trivandrum from Mumbai.